kimanilewis/EzraLendingApplication/README.md

 ## Database Migrations

+Database Migrations

-The application uses Liquibase to manage schema changes.
-Migrations are defined in YAML changelogs:
+EzraLendingApp uses Liquibase to manage database schema changes.
+All migrations are defined in YAML changelogs located in the `src/main/resources/db/changelog` directory.
+To run migrations, simply start the application, and Liquibase will automatically apply any pending changes.